 Are you looking to continue your educational journey?

-For the Fall 2021 semester, classes will be held in person, on a space-available basis and subject to permission of the instructor.
-Proof of vaccination will be required to attend classes.
-Instructions to be provided if request to audit course is approved.
+For the Fall 2022 semester, classes will be held in person, on a space-available basis and subject to permission of the instructor.
+Proof of vaccination and masks will be required to attend classes.
+Classes begin on Tuesday, September 6.
+Please email firstname.lastname@example.org with any questions.

 The Alumni Audit Program gives alumni the opportunity to return to Trinity for refresher courses or to enroll in new courses, without the requisite of turning in papers or taking tests.
 With a few exceptions, alumni and their spouses may audit courses in undergraduate or graduate courses during the academic year.
 The cost for auditing a course is $150 or $50 for those 62 years or older, plus any incidental fees required for the course (books, additional supplies, etc.).
 Permission of the instructor is required and must be obtained by the Alumni Relations Office.
 Since student registration takes priority, the Alumni Office generally will not notify you until shortly before classes begin.
 Please click here for a full course schedule.
 To register for the program, please click here.